abarker/pytest-helper/doc/sphinx_docs/index.rst

 Notice that very little needs to be changed in order to extract a separate test module from the testing part of a module which initially contains its own tests (like in the first example, in the :ref:`Introduction`).
-A `sys_path` function call would be added so the new test file can import the file to be tested, and then the actual import of the code is done.
-If desired, the call to `script_run` in the original module can be modified to run pytest on the new test file when the original module is invoked as a script, as in the earlier example.
-Just remove the `self_test` option and pass `script_run` the new pathname.
+You basically do the
+following:

+1. Copy the Python file to the test directory with a new name.

+2. Delete the code from one file and delete the tests from the other.

+3. Change the pathname on the `script_run` call in the code file, and add a self-testing `script_run` call to the test file if desired.

+4. Add an import statement in the test file to import what it needs from the code file.
+If necessary, `sys_path` can be called in the test file so that it can find the module or package to be tested.

 .. _Configuration: